Frequently Asked Questions

 In the past we have been able to offer free admission when costs are covered by a concert sponsor.
 If you or someone you know would like to sponsor a concert please contact Amanda at email@example.com.

 Why can't I take photos or video of the singers at the concert?

-Photos and video are not permitted at any concert.
-Not only is it horribly distracting to both your fellow audience members and the singers, some of our families request that their children not be photographed.
+Flash photography and video are not permitted at our concerts for privacy reasons.
+Some of our families request that their children not be photographed.
 Please respect the privacy of others and the concert experience of all and refrain from photography or videography at our concerts.

 We record each concert and send a FREE, private link to families a few weeks after each concert.
 The video is wide angle and includes all singers at all times.
 We do our best to record from a balcony so there is little chance of audience members obscuring the view.
 So please, experience the concert without a device in your hand.
 You can watch it again later on our private YouTube channel.

 Yes!
 Our tours are a Chorister community event.
 We want families, parents, siblings, alumni, aunts, uncles, etc. to feel welcome and excited to travel with us.
 Let us plan your vacation!
 Visit our tour page to see where we'll be going next!

 Be a Chaperone: take care of our singers in every aspect of the tour